mmiinnggg/MetaSignal/README.md

 * ``data.zip``

 Containing all the used traffic file and road networks datasets.
+When extracting the 'data.zip' file, the resulting files will be stored in the 'project dir/data' directory.

 > The **storage path -- "dir"** to each dataset, as written in its corresponding JSON file, should be accurately specified based on your local machine's configuration.